ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Tools I use that are cheaper than Netflix</blockquote>

 <h3>4.
-My Toddler Keeps Asking to Play With LLMs - <a href="https://medium.com/frazzled/my-toddler-keeps-asking-to-play-with-llms-26c2bdffd992" target="_blank" rel="noopener noreferrer">link</a></h3>
+DeepSeek-R1: Best Open-Source Reasoning LLM Outperforms OpenAI-o1 - <a href="https://medium.com/data-science-in-your-pocket/deepseek-r1-best-open-source-reasoning-llm-outperforms-openai-o1-b79869392945" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Frazzled`**
+✍️ **posted by `Data Science in your pocket`**

-<blockquote>Last week, we went to the park so the kids could play, and Henry asked to hang out with a friend he’d met.
-Obviously, I was thrilled…</blockquote>
+<blockquote>How to use DeepSeek-R1 and DeepSeek-R1-Zero?</blockquote>

 <h3>5.
-The Dream Machine: Decoding Why LLMs Hallucinate Reality - <a href="https://medium.com/gitconnected/the-dream-machine-decoding-why-llms-hallucinate-reality-fea8846a5bc5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Government is Spreading Misinformation (About Heat Pump Setbacks) - <a href="https://medium.com/the-new-climate/the-government-is-spreading-misinformation-about-heat-pump-setbacks-370c9312f58f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Level Up Coding`**
+✍️ **posted by `The New Climate.`**

-<blockquote>HALoGEN: Benchmarking and Verifying Hallucinations in Generative Language Models</blockquote>
+<blockquote>A demonstration of how bad interpretations of good research can propagate through trusted clean energy resources</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/relationships/recommended target="_blank" rel="noopener noreferrer">Relationships</a></h1>
 <h3>1.
-The Pain of Being Someone’s Temporary Stop, Never Their Final Destination - <a href="https://medium.com/@saikikeshi/the-pain-of-being-someones-temporary-stop-never-their-final-destination-e5a639f0a7ec" target="_blank" rel="noopener noreferrer">link</a></h3>
+How could I forget the first set of eyes that looked at my flaws with admiration? - <a href="https://medium.com/@rieswrights/how-could-i-forget-the-first-set-of-eyes-that-looked-at-my-flaws-with-admiration-fa3e91ade320" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `life in letters`**
+✍️ **posted by `riespeaks`**

-<blockquote>Learning to heal when hearts are passing by</blockquote>
+<blockquote>글을 확인하려면 링크를 클릭하세요. ⌲</blockquote>

 <h3>2.
 How Your Deep Feelings of Worthlessness Are Formed in CPTSD - <a href="https://medium.com/invisible-illness/how-deep-feelings-of-worthlessness-are-formed-in-cptsd-8f8b0f8a46c8" target="_blank" rel="noopener noreferrer">link</a></h3>